 Fireworks.
-Red, white and blue everything.
+Red, white, and blue everything.
 The sweet and smoky smell of barbecue.
-That’s Independence Day—if you’re an American.
-The U.S.A. has its patriotic traditions, but what does Independence Day look like around the world?
-For one thing, Independence Days fall in every season, and every country has its own traditions.
-We picked seven corners of the globe and explored what independence looks like to each.
+That’s Independence Day if you’re feeling patriotic in the United States.
+But what do Independence Day traditions look like around the world?
+We picked eight nations and explored what independence looks like to each.

-The Essentials: Red and white swag; picnic blankets; your best parade attire.
+The Essentials: The Canadian flag; picnic blankets; your best parade attire.

-The Essentials: Burgers; hot dogs; picnic and BBQ gear; red, white & blue swag.
+The Essentials: Burgers; hot dogs; picnic and barbecue gear; red, white, and blue attire.

 The Essentials: More red, white, and blue (but leave the stars at home); dancing shoes.

-The Essentials: A kite; the Indian flag (to hoist); the eye of the tiger.
+The Essentials: A kite; the Indian flag; the eye of the tiger.

-The Essentials: A South Korean flag; your singing voice; friends in prison.
+The Essentials: A South Korean flag; your singing voice.

 The Essentials: A few tall trees; the will to win; a good grip.

-How to Celebrate: On Indonesia‘s independence day, it’s all about the panjat pinang.
-This game requires a tall nut tree, buckets of prizes, and a lot of oil.
-The trees are positioned vertically, with prizes at the top, and oiled up.
-Then, young men work together, using each other’s bodies as step stools, to clamber to the top to grab one of the goodies.
+How to Celebrate: On Independence Day in Indonesia, it’s all about panjat pinang.
+This traditional game requires a tall nut tree, buckets of prizes, and a lot of oil.
+The tree trunks are cut and positioned vertically with prizes atop that are oiled up to make them slippery, hence harder to obtain.
+Players use each other’s bodies as stepping stools to climb toward the top of each structure in order to grab the goods.

-The Essentials: Barbecued eats; beach gear; Aussie flag swag.
+The Essentials: Barbecued eats; beach gear; Aussie flag.

-The Essentials: Beach attire; dancing shoes; red, yellow, and green swag.
+The Essentials: Beach attire; dancing shoes; red, yellow, and green accessories.